bw2/bw2.github.io/2022-05-06-STR-truth-set.md

    pathogenicity but not for evaluating tool accuracy.
 4. **long read data:** This might be the ideal source of truth in the future, but currently suffers from a lack of well-validated STR calling tools.
 The most-recently published tool - Straglr [[Chiu 2021](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-021-02447-3)] - reports 73% concordance between heterozygous STR expansions called from HiFi PacBio data vs truth data generated from the diploid assembly of HG00733 [[Kronenberg 2019](https://www.biorxiv.org/content/10.1101/327064v2.full)]. [[Chiu 2021](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-021-02447-3)] and other groups (unpublished) also raise concerns about diploid assemblies as a source of STR truth data since manual inspection of discordant loci often revealed that the assembly was not credible and relative to the data.

-To show the truthsets currently being used, the table below lists STR calling tools + the benchmarking data used in their publications:
+The table below lists STR calling tools + the truth data used in their publications:

 <br />
 <table class="ui striped table">